 We are going to talk about Autistic Women and Girls.

 When you think of autism do girls and women come to mind?
-I remember when my son was diagnosed in 2008 it seemed there were far fewer girls than boys attending his autism program.
-“Girls are less likely to be diagnosed with autism than boys (the rate is about 1:4), but this isn’t because fewer girls are autistic” (Vicky Ryan, 2020).
+“Girls are less likely to be diagnosed with autism than boys (the rate is about 1:4), but this isn’t because fewer girls are autistic.
+This is because the diagnostics are still catching up to the gender biases that once dictated that autism only occurred in boys.
+Instead, many girls are given “alphabet soup” diagnoses like: “she has ADHD + OCD + PDA” or “language delay + severe social anxiety,” etc.” (Vicky Ryan, 2020).
 Flash forward to 2021 and our society is getting better at recognizing autistic girls and women, but we still have a long way to go.

 Why is it important to talk about the lack of diagnosis in women and girls?